ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/press_exe.png)

-We see a similarly strong correlation between the confidence in the press and the confidence in the government which makes sense considering people would think a more free press indicates a less oppresive regime.
+We see a similarly strong correlation between the confidence in the press and the confidence in the government which makes sense considering people would think a more free press indicates a less oppressive regime.

 **Correlation between levels in the income and confidence in the executive branch**

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/inc_exe1.png)

-Interesting observarion that increasing confidence in the federal government is correlated with lower incomes .
+Interesting observation that increasing confidence in the federal government is correlated with lower incomes .
-Looking at these correlations the increased trust in the government, particularly among youg people can be attributed to 3 major factors.
+Looking at these correlations the increased trust in the government, particularly among young people can be attributed to 3 major factors.

 1.Falling real income for their age group:- If we look at the inflation adjusted income across years for various age demographics, young people are the only demographic which saw its income go down in the last couple of decades.
 Looking at the correlation between income and confidence in the government, we can see that lower incomes correspond with higher confidence in the government.

 2.Highest ever confidence in the government among democrats:- 8 years of a democratic president until 2016, lead to the peak of democrats' confidence in the government.
 Since young people are mainly democrats, this also explains their high level of confidence in the government.

-3.Increasing confidence in the press:- The confidence among the press among young people has grown sharply from 2010 onwards, this can be prescibed to much more channels of media due to the penetration of media.
+3.Increasing confidence in the press:- The confidence among the press among young people has grown sharply from 2010 onwards, this can be prescribed to much more channels of media due to the penetration of media.
 High confidence in the press has a very heavy correlation with a higher confidence in the government.

 Now I am going to build a regression model to predict confidence in the government.